Terra Nova (TV series): Production

 In an unusual decision, Fox skipped ordering just a pilot, and instead immediately ordered thirteen episodes.
-This was partly due to financial reasons, as the large Australian sets are expensive to dismantle and rebuild.
+This was partly due to financial reasons, as the large Australian sets were expensive to dismantle and rebuild.
 Despite this decision, the producers denied the production was over-budget, with Peter Rice explaining instead the show is "a very expensive ... very ambitious television show."
 Kevin Reilly continued: "We're not in completely uncharted territory here.
 The start-up cost for the series is definitely on the high end.
 But it's not some bank-breaking series."
 With only 10% of Cretaceous-era dinosaurs recorded in the fossil record, the producers decided to supplement the series with plausible fictional species; palaeontologist Jack Horner was invited to create realistic creatures for the period and different from those of the Jurassic Park film franchise.

 In June 2010, the first cast member was announced – Jason O'Mara as Jim Shannon.
 In late August, Allison Miller joined the cast; playing the role of Skye Tate.
 In September 2010, Deadline Hollywood reported that Stephen Lang, who played a similar character in the 2009 film Avatar, signed-on to play a leading role of Commander Taylor.

 An executive producer, David Fury, left the series as a result of creative differences.
 In September, Shelley Conn landed the female lead role.
 In October, Brian Tyler was chosen as the composer, Mido Hamada was cast as a security head, while Landon Liboiron, Naomi Scott, and Alana Mansour were cast as the three children.
 In November, Christine Adams was cast as Mira.
 In May 2011, Rod Hallett joined the cast.

 The cast and crew returned to Queensland, Australia on May 20, 2011 to continue production on the first season.
 Filming commenced on May 25, 2011.
 With a long production process on the series, it was announced in July 2011 that the first season would consist of thirteen episodes to finish airing in December 2011.